Insurance Companies in Personal Injury Lawsuits | Peoria IL

 Most adjusters are polite.
 That can make the call feel “safe.”
 But their job is not medical care.
 Their job is to gather information and close the file for as little money as the company can justify.

-Immediate steps when an insurance adjuster calls
+What should you do when an insurance adjuster calls?

 -